MattuW4/Gather-Round-Board-Game-Cafe/README.md

 ![HTML Validator](documentation/validation-html.png)

-There were a number of errors relating to syntax issues and incorrect use of aria-labelby identified which were fixed by the developer.
+There were a number of errors relating to syntax issues and incorrect use of aria-labelby identified which were fixed by the developer before deployment.

 - The site has been tested in [CSS Validator](https://jigsaw.w3.org/css-validator/).
 The CSS is valid at the time of writing as demonstrated below:

 ![CSS Validator](documentation/validation-css.png)

-There were a number of errors relating to syntax issues that were fixed by the developer.
+There were a number of errors relating to syntax issues that were fixed by the developer before deployment.

 ## Lighthouse accessibility test